Tax year 2026 · Last updated June 13, 2026

 - RSU Tax Shortfall

-Estimate the gap between what your employer withholds at RSU vest (22% or 37%) and what you actually owe at your marginal rate.
+See the gap between the 22% (or 37%) your employer holds back when RSUs vest and what you’ll actually owe at your real tax rate.

 - ISO / AMT

-Estimate the Alternative Minimum Tax on an ISO exercise, the cash required, and the AMT credit youβll carry forward β plus a same-year-sale comparison.
+Estimate the Alternative Minimum Tax (AMT) when you exercise ISOs, the cash you’ll need, and the credit you get back in later years — plus a sell-the-same-year comparison.

 - ESPP Qualifying Disposition